skoolkid/skoolkit/man/skool2html.py.rst

 where $PACKAGE_DIR is the directory in which the skoolkit package is installed (as shown by ``skool2html.py -p``).

+If an input file's name ends with '.ref', it will be treated as a ref file;
+otherwise it will be treated as a skool file.

 THEMES
 ======
 The ``-T`` option sets the CSS theme.
 For example, if `game.ref` specifies the